pooya-mohammadi/deep_utils/Readme.md

 import cv2
 import numpy as np
 from PIL import Image
-from deep_utils import CutMixAug, group_show, repeat_dimension
+from deep_utils import CutMixTF, group_show, repeat_dimension

 # creating random images, the code for this section can be found in the colab notebook
 image_a = np.zeros((300, 300, 3), np.uint8) * 255